cglwn/chars2gif/README.md

 python centre_gif.py claude-code.gif claude-code-centred.gif
 ```

+# Notes
-- PIL had bad support for fonts so the GIF creation is done with JS instead
+- `PIL` had bad support for fonts so the GIF creation is done with JS instead
 - The original GIF was jittery and `numpy` + `PIL` is good for gif2gif